carluzh/Shui/src/content/writing/gaming.md

 So no wonder then that the free-to-play model has been gaining popularity amongst publishers.
 The incentive model has long shifted from simply getting players to buy a game to increasing customer lifetime value - maximizing the funds spent on cosmetics.
 Games like *League of Legends* and *CS:GO* have been routinely pushing updates, balancing gameplay and introducing new characters and mechanics to maintain a loyal player base.
 To maintain customers.

-#### Middlefinger to Players
+#### Middle finger to Players
 All of these games are black boxes.
 Unfortunately.
 You can put money in - <span class="comment">buy a lootbox, a skin you saved up for, a dance</span> - but you cannot get the items out.
-That is not an issue if the game continues to exist and receive updates for decades.
+That is not an issue if the game continues to exist and receives updates for decades.
 But that's not the case for the majority.
 The minute these games lose traction and the player base starts to dwindle, there is a possibility of the plug being pulled.
 Servers go down. <span class="highlight">Items are lost.
 Forever.</span>

 <span class="highlight">FIFA/EA FC.</span> Take the biggest soccer game.
 The most played mode - *Ultimate Team* - is a basic team builder at its core.
 Open packs.
 Get players.
 Build a team.
 Compete.
 You can either grind for hours to get a pack or... <span class="comment">*you guessed it*…</span> buy one.
 FC25 launched recently.
 Europe went crazy.
 As every year.
 Buying pack after pack to get enough coins to buy a good team.
 Maybe even pack someone useable while you're at it.
 A genius way to monetize.
 Randomized.
 Dancing dangerously close to gambling.
 Fun to watch.

 This wouldn't suck if EA didn't release a new game each year.
 This wouldn't suck if the players you collected stayed in your inventory.
 This wouldn't suck if the market worked across versions.
 This wouldn't suck if there was innovation.
 But it sucks.... <span class="highlight">real bad.</span>

 Each new release requires players to buy the new game for $50-100.
 Starting all over again.
 Nothing carried over.
 Nothing.
 You lose your entire collection each year.
-Why would EA change anything.
+Why would EA change anything?
 It continues to work.
 There is little to no serious competition.
-Year after year they get to sell an almost identical game to a miserable player base with increasing revenue <span class="comment">(see below)</span>.
+Year after year, they get to sell an almost identical game to a miserable player base with increasing revenue <span class="comment">(see below)</span>.

 <figure>
   <img src="/images/gaming/Dara.png">